vhx/quartz/README.md

 **Release Steps**

-The build and release script will release both the `vhx-quartz` gem and `vhx-quartz` bower packages for use across VHX applications.
+The publish script will build, tag, and publish to [NPM](https://www.npmjs.com/package/@vhx/quartz) for use across VHX applications.

 1. Squash and Merge PR
 1. Checkout Master branch locally